 The Morphe x James Charles Palette is split up into three main sections.
 The top of the palette is where most of the neutrals are located.
-I’d like to point out that this section leans warm in my eyes; there aren’t a ton of options in terms of cool neutrals.
+I’d like to point out that this section leans warm; there aren’t a ton of options in terms of cool neutrals.
 The middle section has larger pans with shades that you might find yourself using up first in most palettes.
-I love the idea behind this, as these are colors that you will probably find yourself using the most for purposes like blending, setting, and deepening colors.
-The bottom section is the rainbow selection, with ultra pigmented brights that really make a statement.
+I love the idea behind this, as these are colors that you will probably use the most for purposes like blending, setting, and deepening colors.
+The bottom section has the rainbow shades, with ultra pigmented brights that really make a statement.

 Speaking of ultra pigmented, this palette contains both traditional eyeshadows and pressed pigments.
-These are two different formulas that actually perform differently and require different application techniques to get the most out of them.
+These are two separate formulas that actually perform differently and require different application techniques to get the most out of them.
 Also something that is important to note is that some of the pressed pigments are actually labeled as not safe for the immediate eye area.
-Now, this is a legal disclaimer because certain shades contain dyes that are not approved by the FDA for eye use, however we’ve seen this similar situation in other popular palettes from Jeffree Star and Urban Decay.
+Now, this is a legal disclaimer because certain shades contain dyes that are not approved by the FDA for eye use.
+However, we’ve seen this similar situation in other popular palettes from Jeffree Star and Urban Decay and it’s not so uncommon.
 James demonstrates this palette by using some of these shades around the eye, so it seems like more of a suggestion than a black and white statement.
-Basically, the formula may irritate sensitive skin and may stain.
+Basically all this means is that the formula may irritate sensitive skin and may stain.
 I actually consider my eyelids to be sensitive and I haven’t had any issues with the pigments, but proceed with caution.
 The list of shades that contain these dyes are on the back of the outer packaging (the box).

 If you haven’t used pressed pigments before, there may be a slight learning curve with this palette.
 In James’ launch video, he does go over several tips and tricks to get the best application.
 The most important ones being: